 Sandy Gallin, the agent and talent manager who shaped the careers of Richard Pryor, Cher, Joan Rivers and Whoopi Goldberg, partnered with Dolly Parton in a production company and produced the Father of the Bride films and Buffy the Vampire Slayer, has died.
 He was 76.

-Gallin, more recently a designer of luxury homes for the Hollywood elite, died Friday after a long battle with multiple myeloma, according to close friend Bruce Bozzi, who took to Instagram to remember Gallin.
+Gallin, more recently a designer of luxury homes for the Hollywood elite, died Friday in Los Angeles after a long battle with multiple myeloma, according to close friend Bruce Bozzi, who took to Instagram to remember Gallin.

 We lost a shining light this morning.
 Rest In Peace my sweet man!
 Amongst the gazillion memories one that always made you & I howl with laughter was when you would help me read sides at my pad on Hilldale in 1992 for auditions,give me notes & then tell me I was the worst actor ever!
 Sandy you loved like no other always leaving us with a belly full of joy, many adventures and fierce, loyal friendship! ...and always the best food and drinks!
 The parties!
 4/21/17 a sad day.
 Fly with the Angels!
 It just sucks!
 Gone but part of me forever!